Walodja1987/xns/README.md

 **Additional comments:**
 - If you're unsure of a namespace's price, check the [price list](#-xns-price-list) below or retrieve it with `getNamespaceInfo("your_namespace")` by replacing `"your_namespace"` with your desired namespace.
 - Calling `registerName(label, namespace)` always links names to the caller's address.
-- **Note:** `registerName` only works for public namespaces.
-Private namespaces require sponsorship via `registerNameWithAuthorization`.
+- **Note:** `registerName` works for public namespaces.
+For private namespaces, only the namespace creator can use `registerName` to register a name for themselves.
+Non-creators must use sponsorship via `registerNameWithAuthorization`.

 ### Name Registration via Etherscan